Calculating damages in IEEPA tariff refund litigation

 His expertise in securities and other financial markets disputes includes advising on market manipulation matters, fraud-on-the-market assessments, event studies, damages or settlement analyses within Rule 10b-5 and Section 11 matters, and insider trading.
 His testimony has led to denial of class certification and a shorter class period on market efficiency grounds, both rare outcomes.

-His case experience spans industries such as financial services, technology, pharmaceuticals, manufacturing, infrastructure, telecom, renewable energy, distribution, media, oil & gas, and mining.
-His expertise in mining has been recognized over multiple years by Lexology’s survey of in-house counsel, Client Choice Awards (“Tiago has an unparalleled grasp of how all aspects of a mining project affect valuation”).
+His case experience spans industries such as financial services, technology, pharmaceuticals, manufacturing, infrastructure, telecom, renewable energy, distribution, media, oil and gas, and mining.
+His expertise in mining has been recognized in the past three years by Lexology’s survey of in-house counsel, Client Choice Awards (“Tiago has an unparalleled grasp of how all aspects of a mining project affect valuation”).

 Dr. Duarte-Silva frequently writes and presents about damages, quantum, and other themes, and has published in the Journal of Financial Economics, the Journal of Applied Corporate Finance, Finance Research Letters, the Journal of International Arbitration, Law360, Global Arbitration Review, ITA Review, and the World Arbitration and Mediation Review.
-He authors the content on country risk in the Global Arbitration Review’s Guide to Damages.
 He has been a speaker at MIT, Harvard Law School, law firms, other institutions, and conferences.
 He also serves on the Experts’ Task Force of the Institute for Transnational Arbitration (ITA).

 He has worked on behalf of corporations and their officers and directors, investors, hedge funds, sovereign states and entities, private equity firms, financial institutions, auditors, the Securities and Exchange Commission, and other US and foreign regulators.